Forget smart ovens. Intelligent HVAC is the smart home’s future

 At the time, there wasn’t much he could do to fix this problem of air distribution: There was no internet and no accessible sensors or wireless technology, and conversations around energy efficiency in the home hadn’t gone mainstream.

 Then the Iranian Revolution happened, and Farzaneh left the country for the United States, where he began working in Silicon Valley in the 1980s.
 After decades of working at technology startups, Farzaneh cofounded Alea Labs in 2015 to solve that basic HVAC problem he’d encountered back in Iran, one that is pervasive in the United States as well.
 Today, Alea is launching its first product: a smart ventilation system equipped with 11 different sensors that gives homeowners control over the temperature in every room of their house at any given time.
 Because the system is connected to the cloud, it is constantly analyzing how the temperature in each room shifts throughout the day, and automatically adjusts the air flow to keep each space at the temperature that users prefer.
-Each smart vent, which looks similar an HVAC grill you’d find in any home but with a triangular design, has the sensors built into it.
+Each smart vent, which looks similar to an HVAC grill you’d find in any home, has the sensors built into it.

 It’s a smart use of technology to fix a problem most of us probably didn’t know existed–one that could have a real impact on our wallets.
-Unlike typical HVAC systems, which turn on in every room of your house even if you just want to cool down your bedroom, Alea Air’s smart vents close in rooms you don’t want to direct the air flow, targeting only the rooms you do want to cool.
+Unlike typical HVAC systems, which turn on in every room of your house even if you just want to cool down your bedroom, Alea Air’s smart vents close in rooms where you don’t want to direct the air flow, targeting only the rooms you do want to cool.
 This cools them faster and uses less energy.
 As a result, Farzaneh estimates that Alea Air will be able to lower users’ energy expenses by at least 20%.

-Tackling such an unsexy problem like HVAC air flow isn’t Silicon Valley’s usual approach to the smart home, where startups tend to add technology to appliances that don’t need it just for the sake of it.
+Tackling such an unsexy problem like HVAC air flow isn’t Silicon Valley’s usual approach to the smart home.
 But overdesigned juicers and smart ovens aren’t solving the real problems of the home, which tend to be much more mundane.
-That was the smart home company Nest’s real insight when it launched in 2010–and that has made it a household name and a commercial success.
+That was the smart home company Nest’s real insight when it launched in 2010.
+It has since become a household name and a commercial success.

 The sensor-filled smart vent versus the smart thermostat